Farming as a Latinx: Analyzing how ethnic and gender identities shape Latino/a participation in sustainable agriculture in Pennsylvania

 Nonetheless, in the State, several institutions and programs, including PASA, PSU Latinx Agricultural Network, and the Natural Resources Conservation Service, have projects supporting new farmers and specifically supporting Latinx farmers in the region.

-In 2023, the research concentrated on gathering data via in-depth interviews.
+During the 2023-2024 period, the research concentrated on gathering data via in-depth interviews.
 These interviews involved various representatives from organizations that offer support services to Latinx Farmers in the Northeastern United States.
-The research yielded a comprehensive total of 31 interviews, segmented by location and organization type as follows: Massachusetts accounted for three interviews, Pennsylvania for 17, and Washington for one.
+The research yielded a comprehensive total of 40 interviews, segmented by location and organization type as follows: Massachusetts accounted for four interviews, Pennsylvania for 23, New York for 11, and Washington for two.
 Furthermore, there were two interviews with agriculture-focused NGOs having national-level representation (see Table 1).
 Participation in the data collection process also extended to various events, including the Spanish session of the Mid-Atlantic Fruit and Vegetable Conference in Hershey, PA.
 This provided an opportunity to establish contacts for expanding the pool of interviewees.

 Table 1.
 Interviews distribution by state and organization type